orcfax/docs/docs/developer-manual/consume.md

 ## Notes

 In the case that an integrator is expecting only one type of body within statements, we can simplify the types.
-For example, for exchange rates the types
+For example, for CER feeds the types
 become:

 ```aiken